daywid/daywid/README.md

 About me

-🎓 I'm currently studying programming and web development.
+🎓 I'm currently studying java and web development.

 💻  My favorite programming languages are Java and Python, but I'm always seeking to learn new languages.